dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 ## Ruby on Rails Inside the Container

-You'll shape different aspects of Rails project in this section. **This whole section is just one-off execution.** Once you are done with this, all else is normal application development workflow.
+You'll shape different aspects of Rails project in this section. **This whole section is just one-off execution**.
+Once you are done with this, all else is normal application development workflow.

-### Setting Up `Dockerfile`
+### Setting Up Dockerfile

-Here is the new version of the `Dockerfile`
+Here is the new version of the `Dockerfile`:

 ```Dockerfile
 FROM starefossen/ruby-node:2-8-stretch